South Korea's Lee in Tokyo to highlight friendly ties with Japan before key summit with Trump

-TOKYO (AP) — South Korean President Lee Jae Myung is in Tokyo to hold his first full summit with Japanese Prime Minister Shigeru Ishiba in a visit largely aimed at showcasing friendly ties between the two Asian neighbors that now face common challenges from America, their mutual ally.
+TOKYO (AP) — South Korean President Lee Jae Myung held his first full summit with Japanese Prime Minister Shigeru Ishiba in Tokyo in a visit largely aimed at showcasing friendly ties between the two Asian neighbors that now face common challenges from the United States, their mutual ally.

-Lee’s visit Saturday comes in an unusual order — putting Japan ahead of the United States — helping him to better prepare for his crucial first summit in Washington with U.S. President Donald Trump, mainly on trade and defense issues.
+Lee’s visit Saturday comes in an unusual order, putting Japan ahead of the U.S., to help him better prepare for his crucial first summit in Washington with U.S. President Donald Trump, mainly on trade and defense issues.

 For Ishiba, who faces pressure from rightwing rivals within his governing party to resign over its July election loss, Lee’s visit and a successful summit could shore up his support.